HewlettPackard/swarm-learning/examples/nih/README.md

 ## Running the MNIST example

-1. *On host-1 *:
-   cd to `swarm-learning` folder (i.e. parent to examples directory).
+1. cd to `swarm-learning` folder (i.e. parent to examples directory).

-2. *On host-1 *:
-   Create a temporary `workspace` directory and copy 	`nih` example and `gen-cert` utility there.
+2. Create a temporary `workspace` directory and copy 	`nih` example and `gen-cert` utility there.
    ```
    mkdir workspace
    cp -r examples/nih workspace/
    cp -r examples/utils/gen-cert workspace/nih/
    ```

-3. *On both host-1 and host-2*:
-   Run the `gen-cert` utility to generate certificates for each Swarm component using the command: `gen-cert -e <EXAMPLE-NAME> -i <HOST-INDEX>`
+3. Run the `gen-cert` utility to generate certificates for each Swarm component using the command: `gen-cert -e <EXAMPLE-NAME> -i <HOST-INDEX>`
-   *On host-1*:

    ```
    ./workspace/mnist/gen-cert -e mnist -i 1
    ```

-5. *On both host-1 *:
-   Create a docker network for SN, SWOP, SWCI, SL and user containers running in a host
+4. Create a docker network for SN, SWOP, SWCI, SL and user containers running in a host
-   *On host-1*:

    ```
    docker network create host-1-net
    ```

-5. *On both host-1 *:
-   Declare and assign values to the variables like APLS_IP, SN_IP, HOST_IP and SN_API_PORT.
+5. Declare and assign values to the variables like APLS_IP, SN_IP, HOST_IP and SN_API_PORT.
 The values mentioned here are for understanding purpose only.
 Use appropriate values as per your swarm network.

     ```
     APLS_IP=172.1.1.1